 Published on 10/1/2026

-Both buyers and sellers need clarity on financial health, sustainability, and risks before entering a deal.
-A transaction built on incomplete or misunderstood financial information often leads to valuation disputes, delayed closures, or post-deal surprises.
+Both buyers and sellers require complete clarity on a company’s financial health, sustainability, and underlying risks before proceeding with a deal.
+Relying on incomplete or misinterpreted financial data can lead to valuation mismatches, delayed deal closures, and significant post-transaction challenges.

 Financial due diligence is a structured examination of a company’s financial performance, position, and underlying assumptions to support informed transaction decisions.